 - Installation of the recycling station at the canteen, plastic cup collection station, plants in the reception and library, installation of recycling bins in the meeting rooms at the headquarters - ERA started the gradual introduction of paper orders that have environmentally friendly label (Ecolabel/Blauer Engel), and also labelled FSC.
 By today ERA purchases products labelled "FSC Recycled" (manufactured with 100% recycled fibre of which at least 85 percent is PCW recycled material).

-Environment management initiatives and planned actions
+7. Environment management initiatives and planned actions

-2024 will be a transition year for ERA in the way initiatives linked to limit its environmental impact will be apprehended.
-Initiatives and actions will continue to be launched and implemented.
-In addition to that, indicators will be developed per main areas of actions (consumption of resources, mobility, public procurement, waste management and office space) which will then be used from 2025 onwards.
+indicators will be developed per main areas of actions in 2024 (consumption of resources, mobility, public procurement, waste management and office space) which will then be used from 2025 onwards.